-FACILITY PHYS SICAL RISK ANALYSIS

 Location 2020s 2030s 2050s

-BNA Hangar Nashville, TN A A A 🙈
+BNA Hangar Nashville, TN a share A

-BOI Hangar Boise, ID 8 8 A
+BOI Hangar Boise, ID A

-COS Hangar Colorado Springs, CO A A
+COS Hangar Colorado Springs, CO

-DTW Hangar Detroit, MI A 8
+DTW Hangar Detroit, MI A 8 A

-FAT Hangar Fresno, CA 8 A 🙈
+FAT Hangar Fresno, CA A 8 A

-HDQ St. George, UT A
+HDQ St. George, UT A 8 A

-MKE Hangar Milwaukee, WI
+MKE Hangar Milwaukee, WI A 8 A

-OKC Hangar Oklahoma City, OK 8 8
+OKC Hangar Oklahoma City, OK A 8 A

-ORD Hangar Chicago, IL A A A 🙈
+ORD Hangar Chicago, IL 8 A

-PSP Hangar Palm Springs, CA A A
+PSP Hangar Palm Springs, CA A

-SBN Hangar South Bend, IN A 8
+SBN Hangar South Bend, IN A 8 A

-SLC Hangar Salt Lake City, UT A A 🙈 A 🙈
+SLC Hangar Salt Lake City, UT A 🙈 A 🙈

-TUS Hangar Tucson, AZ A 8 8
+TUS Hangar Tucson, AZ 8

-^{}These hazards were evaluated as part of the analysis, but were not considered a primary hazard to our facilities for the time periods and scenario used.
+\These hazards were evaluated as part of the analysis, but were not considered a primary hazard to our facilities for the time periods and scenario used.